alper/alpernl/content/posts/highlights-from-the-art-of-not-being-governed/index.md

 > Most of the deadly epidemic diseases from which we suffer—smallpox, flu, tuberculosis, plague, measles, and cholera—are zoonotic diseases that have evolved from domesticated animals.

-> State-resistant space was therefore not a place on the map but a position vis-Ã -vis power;
+> State-resistant space was therefore not a place on the map but a position vis-à-vis power;

 > A complete accounting of state-resistant places would have as many pages devoted to low, wet places—marshes, swamps, fens, bogs, moors, deltas, mangrove coasts, and complex waterways and archipelagoes—as to high mountain redoubts.